-President, Cemetery Guardians Doreen and I just returned from Israel after volunteering with the Staying Strong program.
-This organization arranges to feed the Israeli troops in smaller army bases with army approval.
+Doreen and I just returned from Israel after volunteering with the Staying Strong program, an organization that arranges to feed the Israeli troops in smaller army bases.

 Doreen and I have been blessed to have traveled to Israel many times in the past, B"H, but this trip will go down as one of the top people and spiritual visits that we have ever made.
-Andy and Sydney Lewis and three of their boys went with us.
-Our volunteering included meeting the food truck in Jerusalem.
+Andy and Sydney Lewis and three of their boys joined us on this amazing trip.
+Our volunteering started by meeting the food truck in Jerusalem.
 We then drove 40 minutes to Area A near Bet Jayla (Bethlehem) and entered a very secure army post, set up the truck and started cooking hot dogs.
 The troops came out in small groups to eat.
-These boys, I call them that as they are young enough to be our children and grandchildren, are decanted to the protection and safely of the people of Israel.
-While they ate hot dogs and pickles (and ice pops for dessert) we spent about 2 hours talking and thanking them.
-What was interesting to us is that there was no hate or dread of the Arabs.
-Their only desire to protect our people and they will go to any length to do that.
+These boys, I call them that as they are young enough to be our children and grandchildren, are dedicated to the protection and safety of the people of Israel.

+While they ate hot dogs, pickles and ice pops for dessert, we spent 2 hours talking and thanking them.
+What was interesting to us is that there was no hate or dread of the Arabs from the soldiers.
+Their only desire is to protect our people and they will go to any length to do that.
 Some of the soldiers we met served in Gaza during the last war and some were getting discharged soon.
 The soldiers kept thanking and thanking us.
 The soldiers were concerned about how they were viewed by Americans Jews and gentiles.
-They were worried people would believe only what the cable news network showed.
-We assured that that most fully supported the right of self-defense and were not taken in by the false propaganda of the networks.
+They were worried people would only believe what the cable news network showed.
+We assured them that most Americans fully supported the right of self-defense and were not taken in by the false propaganda of the networks.
+It was an incredible experince and if you are traveling to Israel soon I would encourage you to participate in this program.
 To find out more information about Staying Strong, go to www.stogether.org.